• Skip to primary navigation

 Who says you can’t enjoy bread on a keto diet?
 Well, you can, and this recipe is one that you must try!

-But low-carb flours still have some carbs.
-For most bread recipes, each slice of bread will be around 2-3 net carbs.
+However, low-carb flours still contain some carbohydrates.
+For most bread recipes, each slice of bread will have 2-3 net carbs.

 This easy recipe takes less than 15 minutes to make, and you only need 4 ingredients!
 Just whip up the batter, bake, and cool.
 Then, you’ll be ready to enjoy your bread.